BBVA/openshift-utils/README.md

 ## Deploy Openshift on Openstack

-In order to deploy Openshift in our Openstack (EuroCloud/InnoCloud) we've extended the official [repository](https://github.com/redhat-openstack/openshift-on-openstack) in this one:
+In order to deploy Openshift in our Openstack (EuroCloud) we've extended the official [repository](https://github.com/redhat-openstack/openshift-on-openstack) in this one:

 https://github.com/BBVA/openshift-on-openstack